wikuskina/Learning-Java-Maven/README.md

 Learning experience with Java & Maven.
 Translating days of the week from one language to another.
+HashMap.